iarsystems/bx-jenkins-ci/README.md

 # IAR Build Tools in a Jenkins CI

-## Disclaimer
+> __Disclaimer__
-The information provided in this repository is subject to change without notice and does not represent a commitment on any part of IAR.
-While the information contained herein is useful as reference for DevOps Engineers willing to implement Continuous Integration using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.
+> The information provided in this tutorial is subject to change without notice and does not represent a commitment on any part of IAR.
+While the information contained herein is useful as reference for DevOps Engineers willing to implement CI/CD using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.

 ## Introduction
 The [IAR Build Tools](https://iar.com/bx) comes with everything you need to build projects created with the IAR Embedded Workbench from the command line.
 [Jenkins][url-jenkins] is an automation controller suitable for CI (Continuous Integration).
 [Gitea][url-gitea] is a lightweight Git server.